 Some children in long-term care are not expected to return to live with their family on a full time basis.
-Foster Carers who provide long term care commit to parenting children toward adulthood and provide them with stability and permanency.
+Foster Carers who provide long term care commit to parenting children toward adulthood and provide them with stability.
 They experience all the challenges and rewards of guiding a child as they grow and develop.

 Why do children need this type of care?

 There are all sorts of reasons why children need long-term care.
 They usually come from complicated family situations and many have suffered neglect, trauma or abuse.
-Long-term care for these children is needed when the Court rules they will never be able to return home to their birth parents because it is not safe for them.
+Long term care for these children is needed when the Court rules it is not safe for them to return home to their birth parents for the immediate future.
+This does not mean all children in long term care will never return home, some may do so even after years in foster care.

 Duration of care